claabs/discord-wordle-stats/README.md

 - Doesn't support multiple users using the same nicknames
 - It just parses the results message, so incomplete games count as an "X" (a fail)
+- Only servers are supported; does not support Wordle stats when played in a DM with the official Wordle application

 ## Quick Start (Docker)